 That’s really interesting to me, the dissemination of ancestral knowledge or survival skills through a matrilineal line.
 Obviously the way it’s going to translate will be different, but that’s the foundation of what I think about.

-JX: A lot of what you work with, I think, are familiar narratives to anyone who’s diasporic.
-I’m attracted to what you’ve said about the space in-between as the solid destination in itself, as a place rather than no place at all.
+JX: I’m attracted to what you’ve said about the diasporic space in-between as the solid destination in itself, as a place rather than no place at all.
 And I think you make that a physical place, too, through your performances.
 Your performance at the Serpentine was disruptive, joyfully commanding and roaming.
 How are you working with the site of the Venice Giardini?

 ZX: Venice will be very crazy because it’s the top artists in the world and it’s preview week.
 In the end, it’s nice because I’m trying something in those spaces without the pressure of all eyes on me—they won’t be, because it will be so hectic.